What we know about disappearance of Wis. girl Jayme Closs

 Deputies are also trying to solve the killings of Jayme's parents, James Closs, 56, and Denise Closs, 46, in the small city of Barron.

-During a 911 call on Monday, the dispatcher heard a disturbance in the background.
+During a 911 call shortly before 1 a.m.
+Monday, the dispatcher heard a disturbance in the background.
 But no one spoke directly to the dispatcher, Fitzgerald said.

 When deputes arrived to the home less than four minutes later, Fitzgerald said, no one was in sight and no vehicles were in the immediate area.